arotem3/arotem3.github.io/index.md

 ## About Me

-I am a Ph.D. student in the Department of Mathematics at Virginia Tech, where I research numerical methods for partial differential equations (PDEs) with a focus on high-performance computing (HPC).
+I am a Ph.D. student in the Department of Mathematics at Virginia Tech, advised by Daniel Appelö.
+My research focuses on numerical methods for partial differential equations (PDEs) with an emphasis on high-performance computing (HPC).
 My work lies at the intersection of algorithmic theory and scalable implementation.
 A central focus of my research is the development of the __WaveHoltz__ method for solving frequency-domain wave propagation problems.
 This includes a general theory establishing convergence in the semi-discrete setting, alongside the design of computational strategies that are efficient on modern parallel architectures.
 I am actively working on extending the WaveHoltz algorithm to multiscale modeling, and domain decomposition, enabling scalable solvers for increasingly complex physical systems.

 I earned both my B.S. and M.S. in Applied Mathematics and Statistics from the Colorado School of Mines.
 During that time, I worked on a project using machine learning to enhance the value of hyperspectral data in geosciences, bridging lab-based and field data collection techniques.
 This experience deepened my interest in combining applied mathematics with real-world applications.